Tuesday, July 1, 2025

 Uh shit.
 This is unexpected.
 It was also a real costly.
 Life insurance policies don't pay for living expenses, and don't come cheap either, and the trollop mother won't be picking up the tab for $10,000.
 She said, it's not her fault if it doesn't work out.

 People are pieces of shit, it's so easy to spin them for a payday.
 It takes training.
 The idiot in the camper will get his lesson.
 A shot in the back of the head from Boss Bob.
-And the dangerous person disguised as a kid appears to have made a career for himself of surviving Harvey Codliverchuk.
+And the dangerous person disguised as a kid appears to have made a career for himself of surviving Harney Codliverchuk.

-Chapter Three: Harvey grows a beard
+Chapter Three: Harney grows a beard

 Why had Dale cut a key and stolen the VW?
 That was the lawyer's main concern.
-In fact, Mr. Codliverchuk, 'Harvey' was quite torn up about the boys leaving the scene and taking the car from the accident, because Dale and Brian Collins pushed the smashed '65 Pearl White VW Beetle through a corridor of neighborhood back alleys to park it in the MacAdam garage, where they met the lawyer.
+In fact, Mr. Codliverchuk, 'Harney' was quite torn up about the boys leaving the scene and taking the car from the accident, because Dale and Brian Collins pushed the smashed '65 Pearl White VW Beetle through a corridor of neighborhood back alleys to park it in the MacAdam garage, where they met the lawyer.

 Well it was simple.
 The cast iron metal back bumper of the gigantic welder's truck which Brian here smashed didn't happen to have a scratch.
 Dale had brushed off a few flecks of paint.
 They pushed the car into the immediate convenience of a downhill alley and up the lane for a block, across one street, into another alley, a basic police report of activities.
 For some fucking reason, Codliverchuk wasn't having any of it.
 He seemed unwilling to accept that Brian Collins was being made responsible for smashing the car while Dale was in Tooke's Grocery.